-Our basic pointer program lasts 3-4 months depending on how fast each individual dog progresses.
+Our basic pointing program is for all pointing breeds, it typically lasts 4 months depending on how fast each individual dog progresses.
 We start with a focus on building desire for birds and exposing new pups to gunfire.
-We expose them to all different kinds of birds including pigeons, quail, chukar, and pheasants.
+We expose them to all different kinds of birds including quail, chukar, and pheasants.
+We also have around 100 homing pigeons which allows us to put out as many birds in a day as we need too.
 In this stage we try to create a bold pup that hunts fearlessly but we also really focus on encouraging a natural point and retrieve.

 In all of our programs we prefer to get dogs in for training at a young age so that we can make sure they are developed the right way as they mature.

 After we have a bold pup in the field, we start teaching the commands in yard work.
 We teach 3 commands: Kennel, Here, and Whoa.
 Using a check cord, whoa post, and buddy stick, we maintain a stylish attitude in this learning stage.
 Once they reliably have these commands down on lead, we move to reinforcing them with an e-collar.
 At the same time in this stage, we continue to use birds daily and encourage them to hold a longer and stauncher point.